How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 4,455,996 KingJamesBible.txt 2025 Feb 7 07:26:17

 Stegmeister can stuff as many files in one wrapper as you like, with any mix of file types, as long as the wrapper is large enough to hold them.
-The
+You

-wrapper image might hold one or more other images, for example.
+might embed one or more other images, for example.
 Videos?
 They tend to be large and not very compressible, but if they fit, you're good.

 Pretty neat, no?
 For anyone who thinks, as I do, that steganography is useful, you can run Stegmeister yourself, if you've got 64-bit Windows (see